-- Application Answers - Program Budget (see Attachment A) - IRS Nonprofit Determination Letter (see Attachment B) - Board of Directors Roster - Organizational Budget (current Fiscal Year) - Due Diligence Documentation - All applicants must submit a completed Assurances Checklist (see Attachment C for the Assurances Checklist form you will complete and upload) - Organizations with an annual budget of more than \$500,000 must also submit their most recent audit. - Logo, Headshot of Chief Personnel Officer (Executive Director, CEO, etc.)
+- Application Answers

+- Program Budget

+- IRS Nonprofit Determination Letter (see Attachment B)

+- Board of Directors Roster

+- Organizational Budget (current Fiscal Year) - Organizations with an annual budget of more than \$500,000 must also submit their most recent audit.

 Please note that our previous grantees of United Way support (EFSP, EITC, etc.) are eligible to apply.
 Last year's Level Up and Launch grantees MUST apply for a different project, or expansion of their project in collaboration with another organization.